 “The task of a writer consists of being able to make something out of an idea.” – Thomas Mann

-Born June 6, 1875 Mann won the Nobel Prize for his symbolic and ironic novels and novellas, noted for their insight and exemplary development of “the idea.”
-Among the first to speak out against Naziism and Adolph Hitler, he fled Germany – the country of his birth and where he did much of his writing – to exile to Britain in the mid-1930s.
-In 1936 his German citizenship was revoked and Mann became an even more active crusader against the Nazis, creating a series of BBC broadcasts speaking out against the repressive regime.
+Born this day in 1875, Mann was the 1929 Nobel Prize winner for his symbolic and ironic novels and novellas, noted for their insight and exemplary development of “the idea.”
+Among the first to speak out against both Nazism and Adolph Hitler, he fled Germany – the country of his birth and where he did much of his writing – to exile to Britain in the mid-1930s.
+In 1936 his German citizenship was revoked, and Mann became an even more active crusader against the Nazis, creating a series of BBC broadcasts speaking out against the repressive regime.